 7. Hemmingway Editor

-Your readers are looking for solutions that have been presented in the easiest way possible.
+Your readers are looking for solutions that have been presented the easiest way possible.

 Unfortunately, some publishers complicate solutions by thinking that writing complex English will move their readers.